gerryw1389/gerryw1389.github.io/_posts/2016-11-15-it-policy-documentation.md

 ### Description:

-Working for a SMB you will wear many hats: Systems admin, help desk admin, network admin, security admin, ect.
-One thing that helps with such diverse roles is to have a good IT Policy that you follow and update regularly.
+Working for a SMB you will wear many hats: Systems admin, help desk admin, network admin, security admin, etc. One thing that helps with such diverse roles is to have a good IT Policy that you follow and update regularly.
 This post is the types of documentation most environments should have.

 ### To Resolve: